-Historians differ on the origins of the dish, but shrimp scampi is so delicious that it has its own day of commemoration.
-Mark your calendars now - April 29 is National Shrimp Scampi Day!
+Historians differ on the origins of the dish, but shrimp scampi is so delicious that it has its own day of commemoration- and that day is today!
+Happy April 29th everyone!

 What are "scampi," exactly?
 Shrimp Scampi is the delicious combination of plump shrimp, pungent garlic, aromatic white wine and tart lemon married together in a smooth, buttery sauce.
 Somewhat murky in origin, the dish seems to be a hybrid of Italian cooking techniques that were combined with American ingredients in the early part of the Twentieth Century.
 Today, it is frequently paired with pasta, most often linguine.
 However it developed, it is a delicious classic, and it deserves a new look.